 A tripod's folded length is of primary concern for packing and transporting.
 A smaller retracted tripod, regardless of its maximum height capability, consumes less space.
 Shorter makes it is easier to fit into luggage and shorter means less extension above a backpack.
 Another benefit for a short retracted length is that the tripod can be easier to use on a table top or similar without the legs fully spread.

 The TFC vs. TVC decision was a challenging one for me.
 I mostly use my tripods with the top plate installed and, in that case, having a removable top plate was of little advantage.
-The TFC model with the narrower fixed plate was less expensive, more compact, and lighter, shaving a minor 0.18 lbs (0.083 kg) from the weight.
+The TFC model with the narrower fixed plate was less expensive, more compact (there is practically no space between the legs when folded), and lighter, shaving a minor 0.18 lbs (0.083 kg) from the weight.
 In the end, I went with the TVC model for the versatility, the slightly wider leg stance and the increased space between the legs for grasping the folded tripod.

 Let's take a look at the Really Right Stuff TVC-24/24L Mk2 Carbon Fiber Tripod's measurements and specs.